+Other notes

-Repealed by the Gas Corporation (Business Disposal) Act 1999.
+1 Repealed by the Gas Corporation (Business Disposal) Act 1999.

-3 The amendment in the Federal Courts (State Jurisdiction) Act 1999 s.
+2 The amendment in the Federal Courts (State Jurisdiction) Act 1999 s.
 10(3) is not included because s.
 20 which it sought to amend had been deleted before the amendment purported to come into operation.